 C6.
-Do you have an open admission policy, under which virtually all secondary school graduates or students with GED equivalency diplomas are admitted without regard to academic record, test scores, or other qualifications?
-If so, check which applies:
+Do you have an open admission policy, undequivalency diplomas are admitted without which applies:

-Open admission policy as described above for all students X
+Open admission policy as described above for all students

 C7.
-Relative importance of each of the following academic and nonacademic factors in your first-time, first-year, degree-seeking (freshman) admission decisions.
+Relative importance of each of the following degree-seeking (freshman) admission decidents nacademic fac tors in your firs st-time, first-year,

-degree-seeking (iresiman) admission (Important Considered Not Considered

 Very Important Important Considered Not Considered

 Academic

 Rigor of secondary school record \boxtimes

 Class rank \boxtimes

 Academic GPA \boxtimes

-Standardized test scores \boxtimes
+Standardized test scores \boxtimes \sqcup

-Application Essay \boxtimes
+Application Essay Ц \boxtimes

 Recommendation \boxtimes

 Nonacademic

-Interview \boxtimes
+Interview 닏 닏 ×

-Extracurricular activities \boxtimes
+Extracurricular activities 님 님 ×

-Talent/ability \boxtimes
+Talent/ability H \vdash H

-Character/personal qualities \boxtimes
+Character/personal qualities \vdash \vdash

-First generation \boxtimes

-Alumni/ae relation \boxtimes
+First generation Alumni/ae relation H 님

-Geographical residence
+Geographical residence H H

-State residency \boxtimes
+State residency H H H \boxtimes

-Religious affiliation/commitment \boxtimes
+Religious affiliation/commitment H H H \boxtimes

-Racial/ethnic status \boxtimes
+Racial/ethnic status H H H

-Volunteer work \boxtimes
+Volunteer work H H \square

-Work experience \boxtimes
+Work experience П Ħ Ä $\overline{\boxtimes}$

 Level of applicant's interest \boxtimes

 SAT and ACT Policies

 C8.
-Entrance exams \mathbf{co} .
-Linu ance CAams
+Entrance exams

-your institution make use of SAT, degree-seeking applicants? scores in admissi on decisions for r first-time, first- If yes, pla Fall 201 ace check marks in the appropria ate boxes below icies for use in a admission for Require R Aecommend ADMISSION Require for Consider If Not Used ACT SAT SAT or ACT Only only and SAT Subject Tests or ACT Subject Tests Some Submitted for Fall 2 r institution will make use of the 2018 please indicate which ONE ssions process): AC Γ with writing required Γ with writing recommended. Γ with or without writing accept ed Fall 2018 admissio SAT SAT astitution will make use of the SAB please indicate which ONE of the sprocess): With Essay component required with ESSAY component recombined with or without ESSAY component. the following a C. Please e indicate how your institution w ill use the SAT Γ or ACT essay component; chec k all that apply.
-SAT essay ACT essay For admission For placement For advising In place of an application essay у As a validity check on the appl ication essay No college policy as of now Not using essay component
+A. Does your institution make use of SAT, ACT degree-seeking applicants? ☐ Yes , or SAT Subject Test scores in admi ssion decisions for first-time, first-year,

+SAT or ACT scores are required for adm ission.

+B. If your institution will make use of the ACT i Fall 2019 please indicate which ONE of the folloadmissions process):

+ACT with writing required

+If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2019 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process):

+SAT with or without ESSAY component accepted

+C. Please indicate how your institution will use the SAT or ACT essay component; check all that apply.

+SAT essay ACT essay

+For admission

+For placement

+For advising

+In place of an application essay

+As a validity check on the application essay

+No college policy as of now \boxtimes \boxtimes

+Not using essay component
-D. In addition, does your institution use applicants' test scores for academic advising?

-E. Latest date by which SAT or ACT scores must be received for fall-term admission 8/15Latest date by which SAT Subject Test scores must be received for fall-term admission

-F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students):
+- D. In addition, does your institution use applicants' test scores for academic advising?
+Yes - E. Latest date by which SAT or ACT scores must be received for fall-term admission: Aug.
+15 - F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students):